trevordevore/levure/framework/helpers/preferences/README.md

 Levure provides your LiveCode application with a preferences management system.

-On Macintosh OS X an external is used so you can set preferences using the OS X APIs.
-On Windows, Linux, iOS, and Android preferences are stored in a file containing data serialized using arrayEncode.
+On macOS an extension (>= LC 9) or an external (< LC 9) is used so you can set preferences using the macOS NSUserDefaults API.
+On iOS an extension is used to access NSUserDefaults.
+On Windows, Linux, and Android preferences are stored in a file containing data serialized using arrayEncode.

 ## Contents